Scoldingatom205/E-Commerce-Data-Analysis/README.md

 I embarked on transforming our data infrastructure by integrating the U.S. and international datasets into Google Cloud.
 Using Python in Google Colab, I performed essential ETL (Extract, Transform, Load) tasks, including data cleaning, deduplication, and merging.
 This ensured that the data was accurate, consistent, and ready for analysis.

-## Part 3: Big Query
+## Part 3: Big Query & Data Modeling
 The cleaned datasets were then moved to Google BigQuery.
 I designed and implemented a Kimball dimensional model, which organized the data into facts and dimensions for efficient querying and reporting.
 This new data warehousing solution supported scalable and flexible analysis.

-## Part 4: BI - Python ML algorithms and Dashboard
+## Part 4: Python Business Intelligence
 I applied advanced machine learning algorithms in Python, including rule association to identify key patterns and ARIMA for forecasting sales trends.
 Additionally, I developed a dynamic Tableau dashboard that visualized both domestic and international performance metrics, making it easier to identify trends and insights at a glance.

 ## Part 5: Automate Pipeline